Reading-eScience-Centre/coverage-restapi/spec.md

 Therefore, different strategies are needed for clients to handle such data in a convenient way.
 One such strategy is to offer paged collection resources.

-**Recommendation:** If the coverage data format supports to split a it in a natural way, coverage collections
+**Recommendation:** If the coverage collection format supports or allows to integrate paging in a natural way, then paged collection resources should be offered for collections with big numbers of coverages.

 #### Example serving a paged CoverageJSON collection
 ```sh